 The book of Leviticus was written for the people of Israel.
 It was a law book for them.
 It was also known as the Holiness Code.
 Leviticus was not only the book that recorded the law for the people of Israel.
 There were also Deuteronomy and Exodus that contained part of the law that the Children of Israel were to follow.

-“For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it.”-James 2:10.
 James says that if you keep all of the law and if you break one, you break all of it.
 All books mentioned above.
-So if a person is condemned because he/she is gay and has sex with the same gender should not judge.
+So if a person is condemned because he/she is gay and has sex with the same gender, we should not judge.
 When James and numerous passages say that if we break one, we break all of them.
 The gospel comes along and declares no one ever loved by the law; no one ever could, except Jesus.
 That is why we need a savior.
 The law showed us that we needed a savior and we got him!